jschrempp/speech2photo/README.md

    without any interpretation.
 Useful mostly for 10 second audio recording to let people speak a few words and get a picture from it.

+-h Hardware ...
+Goes into a loop waiting for a button to be pressed (a pin to be pulled low)

 Command line options exist to let you pass in an existing file to one of the steps.
 For instance, if you want to experiment with how the final image files are displayed, -i <filename> will jump right to that step so you don't have to do all the previous steps.

-To run this you need to get an OpenAI API key and put it in a file called "creepy photo secret key"
+To run this you need to get an OpenAI API key and put it into an environment variable OPENAI_API_KEY.
+See more details in the comments at the top of the source file.